 Right in the heart of Olvera St, sits the Avila Adobe, which holds the record for being the oldest house in Los Angeles.
-It was built in 1818 and is open to the public to visit for free each day.
+It was built in 1818 and is open and free for the public to visit every day.
 It doesn’t take more than 15-20 minutes to see, but it is worth the stop to walk through such a historic place in Los Angeles.
-Plus you can get some excellent taquitos at Cielito Lindo after your visit.
+Plus, you can get some excellent taquitos at Cielito Lindo after your visit.

 - Hours: 9 AM – 4 PM daily

 - Location: 10 Olvera St, Los Angeles, CA 90012